Bogdanp/django_dramatiq/README.md

 ### Testing

 You should have a separate settings file for test.
-In that file, you should overwrite the broker to use Dramatiq's built-in [StubBroker][stubbroker]:
+In that file, overwrite the broker to use Dramatiq's [StubBroker][stubbroker]:

 ``` python
 DRAMATIQ_BROKER = {